US tariff refund process to begin April 20 after top court’s decision

 Sign up now: Get ST's newsletters delivered to your inbox

-US customs authorities said on April 10 they will begin accepting requests from importers seeking tariff refunds after the US Supreme Court invalidated President Donald Trump’s sweeping global duties in February.
+WASHINGTON - US customs authorities said on April 10 that they will begin accepting requests from importers seeking tariff refunds after the Supreme Court invalidated US President Donald Trump’s sweeping global duties in February.

 US Customs and Border Protection said the refund process will initially handle only certain unliquidated entries or those liquidated in the past 80 days.